FerranAD/nixos-cfg/README.md

 # TODO

-- [ ] Try if external monitor is less laggy with Performance power mode
 - [ ] `nvidia-offload` declaration is duplicated, fix that
-- [x] Be able to use icons on notify-send
-- [x] Fix missing icons on hyprpanel
 - [ ] Configure shell through home-manager
 - [ ] Configure terminal emulator
 - [ ] LUKS encryption